macchina/arduino-boards-sam/README.md

 # Macchina Board files for Arduino IDE

-Note that this is a work-in-progress, so keep that in mind.
+Note that this is a work-in-progress, so please report any issues.

 ## Installation